jsbarrett/dotfiles/README.md

 # vim-setup

 This is currently my vim, tmux, and bashrc setup.
-Eventually I'll add a branch that will be dedicated with a zsh theme.

 ## Install
 You clone this repo and then you just need to cd into it and run the install script: